 It has possibly best last line ever.
 I was curious as to who came up with it.

 “The last line was actually thought up by our cameraman Tim Colman: The invisible 4th member of The BoomTown Twats who keeps us together and tells us when we are shit.

 “It was a struggle; we had the line ‘ There aren’t many games where you would break a limb for a mate ‘ which is actually rather honest, real and moving assessment of rugby.
 The last line just flipped that on its head, the 2 line together summing up the film perfectly.”

 If all goes to plan, we’ll be seeing more of Archie, Freddie, and Blazeby on RD sometime soon.

-The videos are presented in three parts as a playlist below, totaling 40 minutes.
+The videos are presented in three parts below, totaling 40 minutes.
 Enjoy.